How we protect your information

 Reporting abuse to keep children safe

-- Under the law the National Redress Scheme team and participating institutions must report risks of ongoing abuse, based upon the information in your application, to the Police and child protection authorities.
+- Under the law, the Scheme and participating institutions must report risks of ongoing abuse, based upon the information in your application, to the Police and child protection authorities.

 - Where institutions are made aware of risks of ongoing abuse or past abuse, they may have an obligation to advise relevant authorities.
 Where the Scheme knows a person does not want to be identified in a report made to authorities, the Scheme will advise an institution.
 In some circumstances, institutions may be obligated by law to disclose a person’s name in order for authorities to undertake an investigation.